 - Upgrade lighting to LEDs (60%+ saving on lighting bills going forward)

-- Install movement sensors for lighting in areas not occupied all the time like kitchen areas, toilets and corridors
+- When upgrading lighting, install movement sensors for lighting in areas not occupied all the time like kitchen areas, toilets and corridors

-- Review heating – boiler efficiency less than 90%, investigate alternative heating sources
+- Review heating – if you have a gas boiler with efficiency less than 90%, investigate alternative heating sources

 - Record monthly energy usage and display this on staff notice boards, comparing to last month and last year.
 Provide this information to your staff to share the responsibility of wise energy usage.